 Pilot and all-around aviation enthusiast, Michael Sprague, L’11, found legal work in a field that he is passionate about.
-As the corporate counsel for TIMCO Aviation Services, Inc., Sprague is able to put his legal skills to work while immersing himself in an area of law that truly interests him.
+As the Associate General Counsel for HAECO Americas, Sprague is able to put his legal skills to work while immersing himself in an area of law that truly interests him.

-“The most exciting thing for me about working for TIMCO is being involved in a field that I’m passionate about.
-From TIMCO’s corporate offices in Hangar 1 of our facility at Piedmont Triad International Airport in Greensboro, I can walk across the hall and down the stairs and find myself standing underneath a Boeing airliner undergoing a heavy maintenance visit,” Sprague said.
+“The most exciting thing for me about working for HAECO Americas is being involved in a field that I’m passionate about.
+From HAECO’s corporate offices in Hangar 1 of our facility at Piedmont Triad International Airport in Greensboro, I can walk across the hall and down the stairs and find myself standing underneath a Boeing airliner undergoing a heavy maintenance visit,” Sprague said.
 “It’s inspiring to see these magnificent aircraft up close and to observe the hard work and dedication that goes into maintaining them.
-TIMCO’s team of aviation professionals keeps our customers’ aircraft operating safely and efficiently, flight after flight, and I’m proud to be a small part of that.”
+HAECO’s team of aviation professionals keeps our customers’ aircraft operating safely and efficiently, flight after flight, and I’m proud to be a small part of that.”

-TIMCO Aviation Services provide and array of aircraft maintenance, repair and overhaul services and sell aerospace manufactured products to commercial, private, government and military costumers across the globe.
-As corporate counsel, Sprague assists the General Counsel and the Director of Legal Affairs in providing legal support to TIMCO.
+HAECO Americas provides and array of aircraft maintenance, repair and overhaul services and sell aerospace manufactured products to commercial, private, government and military costumers across the globe.

 “My primary responsibilities are drafting, reviewing and negotiating contracts with customers, vendors and suppliers,” Sprague said.
 “I also provide counsel on employment and other legal and business matters.”